xairline/Honeycomb-Bravo-Plugin/profiles/README.md

 `identified as XXXX` where `XXXX` is the ICAO.
 And in above example, you should create A321.csv and store it in `profiles` folder (where **A319.csv** is provided).

->TIP: Simply copy the provided **A319.csv** and rename it is the easiest way to create a new profile.
+>TIP: Simply copy the provided **sample.profile** and rename it is the easiest way to create a new profile.

 >NOTE: Some developers don't name their ICAO properly so be careful to use real world ICAO